Australian Horse Racing

 The beauty of the parlay is that you get to choose your events.
 So the bets may be in race 1,2,4,7 and 8.
 The parlay bet lets you choose your races.

 Again take a five runner parlay wager when you have five top selections.
 If you only have one top selection, no parlay betting.
 If you have two top selections then a parlay bet may be a possibility.
 A running double or daily double may also be an option depending on when the races are scheduled.
-Clearly if you have 2 top bets in race 1 and race 8 then a parlay formula two bet is the only all up possible wager.
+Clearly if you have 2 top bets, one in race 1 and the other in race 8 then a parlay formula two bet is the only all up possible wager.

 A win and a place bet can be combined as can any other series of combinations.